gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 ``/Applications/Dynare``), as long as you correctly adjust your path settings (see :ref:`words-warning`).

-By default, the installer installs a version of GCC (for use with :opt:`use_dll`) in the installation directory, under the ``.brew`` folder.
-To do so, it also installs a version of Homebrew_ in the same folder and Xcode Command Line Tools (this is an Apple product) in a system folder.

-All of this requires a bit of time and hard disk space.
-The amount of time it takes will depend on your computing power and internet connection.
-To reduce the time the Dynare installer takes, you can install Xcode Command Line Tools yourself (see :ref:`prerequisites-macos`).
-Dynare, Homebrew, and GCC use about 600 MB of disk space while the Xcode Command Line Tools require about 400 MB.

-If you do not use the :opt:`use_dll` option, you have the choice to forgo the installation of GCC and hence Dynare will only take about 50 MB of disk space.
+It is recommended to install the Xcode Command Line Tools (this is an Apple product) and gcc via Homebrew_ (see :ref:`prerequisites-macos`).

 With Octave
 ^^^^^^^^^^^